Stefan Edberg: Style of play

 Edberg is noted as one of the finest serve-and-volley players of his era.
 Edberg did not possess a powerful dominating serve like Pete Sampras or Boris Becker, but his serve was still largely effective.
 Edberg often chose to use a less powerful serve, such as a kick or slice serve.
 The extra time from using a slower serve gave Edberg more time to get to the net, where he used his quick feet and athleticism to gain control of the point.
 Edberg's volleying skills were among the very best and he could easily redirect powerfully struck balls to the open court.
 He had sufficient groundstrokes, and his one-handed backhand was one of his marquee shots.
 Edberg played a two-handed backhand in his youth, but switched to a one-hander relatively late in his development, after winning the European Junior Championships.
 Edberg's backhand was extremely effective and considered amongst the best of his era.

 Equipment

-Throughout his career, Edberg used Wilson racquets and Adidas clothing and shoes.
+Throughout his career, Edberg used Wilson racquets (Wilson Javelin 95 and Wilson Pro Staff 6.0 85) and Adidas clothing and shoes.